Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 • Understanding what the NEPM means

-The NEPM establishes a co-regulatory framework for implementing the Australian Packaging Covenant, a scheme to reduce the environmental effects of consumer packaging across Australia.
-This is supported by the National Waste Policy.
+The NEPM establishes a co-regulatory framework for implementing the Australian Packaging Covenant.
+This scheme is designed to reduce the environmental effects of consumer packaging across Australia.
+It is supported by the National Waste Policy.

-Under the Covenant brand owners with a gross annual income in Australia of more than $5 million must minimise the environmental impact of their packaging.
+Under the Covenant, brand owners with an annual turnover in Australia of more than $5 million have a duty to minimise the environmental impact of their packaging.

-• What being a signatory of the Covenant means
+• What being a signatory to the Covenant means

-APCO supports industry to steer and transform the way packaging is managed in Australia.
+APCO supports industry to transform the way packaging is managed in Australia.

-Brand Owner signatories have obligations to comply with the Covenant.
-These include but are not limited to:
+Brand owner signatories have obligations to comply with the Covenant.
+These include:

 • submitting and publishing an action plan and annual report, and

 • implementing policies and procedures for reducing the environmental impacts of used packaging.
-APCO has more information.
+The APCO website has more information.

 How to work out if your business has obligations under the NEPM

-If the answer is yes to any of the following questions, then your business is a Brand Owner.
-If you are in doubt, we suggest you contact APCO to discuss.
+If the answer is yes to any of the following questions, then your business is likely to be a brand owner.
+If you are in doubt, you can contact APCO to discuss.

 1. Are you in the supply chain of consumer packaging (see definition below)?
 For example: an importer, supplier of raw material, manufacturer, wholesaler?